karink520/DIAMONDS-workshop/index.md

 ### Tufts cluster access

-To request access to the Tufts cluster, fill out the form at https://access.tufts.edu/research-cluster-account
+To request access to the Tufts cluster, fill out the form [here](https://access.tufts.edu/research-cluster-account).